Customer lifetime value: how to calculate it and integrate it into a strategy?

 - c) Special offers, etc.

-Example: If the CLV of an average marketing agency client is $60,000 per month and it costs more than $60,000 to acquire through the above factors, the marketing agency could be losing money unless it lowers its acquisition costs .
-Another thing to consider is the cost of that customer to your business.
+Example: If a marketing agency’s average client CLV is $60,000 per month and it costs more than $60,000 to acquire them through the factors mentioned above, the marketing agency could be losing money unless it reduces its acquisition costs.
+Another thing to consider is the cost of that client to your business.

 CS: Cost of Service

-The cost of service involves everything that is done to get the product or service into the hands of the customer.
-This metric is influenced by aspects such as: logistics, general expenses in your physical location, contact center costs, etc.
+Cost to serve involves everything that is done to bring the product or service into the hands of the customer.
+This metric is influenced by factors such as logistics, general expenses at the physical location, contact center costs, etc.

-Breaking down the cost of service per customer helps you understand costs at a granular level and drill down into details like whether high customers cost the same as low ones and whether some customers are more expensive than others.
+Breaking down cost to serve by customer helps you understand costs at a granular level and drill down into details like whether high-end customers cost the same as low-end customers and whether some customers are more expensive than others.

-The cost of servicing varies over the lifetime of the customer, unlike customer acquisition, which is a one-time expense.
-To re-obtain service, your cost may be high during the first year of a contract, but will gradually decrease as the customer stays with you.
-So, if your renewal rates drop, your average cost of service is likely to increase, causing a drop in profitability.
+The cost to serve varies over the life of the customer, unlike customer acquisition, which is a one-time expense.
+To get back to service, your cost may be high during the first year of a contract, but it will gradually decrease as the customer stays with you.
+Therefore, if your renewal rates fall, your average cost to serve is likely to increase, leading to a drop in profitability.

-The easiest way to calculate it is with the following example:
+The simplest way to calculate it is with the following example:

-"You have bought a rate plan of $600 pesos per month for 3 years, your CLV has been $7,200.00" It was easy, right?
-However, in larger companies with more complex products and business models, CLV becomes more complicated to calculate.
+“You have purchased a rate plan of $600 pesos per month for 3 years, your CLV has been $7,200.00” That was easy, right?
+However, in larger companies with more complex products and business models, the CLV becomes more complicated to calculate.

-Some companies do not measure customer lifetime value, citing the challenges of segregated teams, inadequate systems, and untargeted marketing.
-But, when the data from all areas of an organization are integrated, it is easier to calculate it, which is why we recommend doing it.
+Some companies don't measure customer lifetime value, citing the challenges of segregated teams, inadequate systems and untargeted marketing.
+But when data from all areas of an organization is integrated, it becomes easier to calculate, so we recommend doing it.

-The CLV can be measured taking into account the following steps:
+CLV can be measured by taking into account the following steps:

-- Add actions throughout the life of that customer
+- Add actions throughout the life of that client

-The customer journey is created from a consumer journey map, this map is the process of forming a visual representation of the needs and perceptions of customers throughout their interactions and relationships with an organization.
-This helps you understand the steps customers take when they interact with your business.
+Customer journey is created from a customer journey map, this map is the process of forming a visual representation of the needs and perceptions of customers throughout their interactions and relationships with an organization.
+This helps in understanding the steps that customers take when interacting with your company.

-There are valuable formulas that can help calculate CLV and help identify different ways to increase revenue .
+There are valuable formulas that can help you calculate CLV and identify different ways to increase revenue .

 CX: Customer Experience